Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Additional Comparison with Fine-tuning

 \section{Additional Comparison with Fine-tuning}

-Since our method uses a training-based pipeline, we also compare it with fine-tuning large language models in terms of the number of parameters, training cost, estimated total training cost, required training set size, and performance.
-In general, as shown in Table \ref{tab:compare_finetuning}, fine-tuning requires thousands of training examples to be effective while {\ModelName} only needs 100 training examples.
+Since our method uses a training-based pipeline, we also compare it with fine-tuning large language models in terms of the number of parameters, training cost, estimated total training cost, and required training set size.
+As shown in the study of \citet{cobbe2021training}, fine-tuning on gpt-3 requires thousands (e.g., 8000) of training examples to be effective while {\ModelName} only needs 100 training examples.
+In addition, fine-tuning has a larger training and inference cost than {\ModelName} because it not only requires a one-off fine-tuning cost but also has a higher unit price on subsequent usage.

-In addition, fine-tuning has larger training and inference cost than {\ModelName} because it not only has a higher unit price on training and inference but also requires more training examples.
-We estimated the total training cost plus inference cost based on training epochs and token lengths.
-Even fine-tuning with a 500 train set size has a larger cost than {\ModelName}.
-Fine-tuning with 8000 examples will cost 14X more than {\ModelName}.
-Moreover, the number of parameters of {\ModelName} is typically very small.
-For GSM8K, {\ModelName} only needs $8 \times 100 = 800$ parameters, which can be efficiently run locally.
+For {\ModelName}, under the setting of gpt-3.5-turbo, the direct usage is \$ 0.0015 / 1k tokens for input and \$ 0.002 / 1k tokens for output.
+With the training epochs of 3, a training set size of 100 and a validation set size of 100, an input length of around 750 tokens and an average output length of 150 tokens, it takes about $(750/1000 \cdot 0.0015 + 150/1000 \cdot 0.002) \cdot 100 \cdot 10 \cdot 3 + (750/1000 \cdot 0.0015 + 150/1000 \cdot 0.002) \cdot 100 \cdot 3 $= \$ 4.7.
+However, for fine-tuneing, given the training price of gpt-3.5-turbo is \$ 0.008 / 1K tokens, the usage of finetuned gpt-3.5-turbo is \$ 0.0015 / 1K tokens for input and \$ 0.002 / 1K tokens for output tokens.
+Under the finetuning setting, suppose the average length of training examples is 300 tokens, and training a whole training set of 8000 examples for 3 epochs takes about $300/1000 \cdot 8000 \cdot 3 \cdot 0.008 $= \$ 57.6, which costs 12x more than {\ModelName}.

+It is also worth noting that the further usage of finetuned gpt-3.5-turbo is \$ 0.012 / 1K tokens for input and \$ 0.016 / 1K tokens for output while {\ModelName} remains the normal cost, which is 8x less cost than fine-tuning.